Crypto Hash Rates Basics: How To Calculate Your Hash Power

 Alternate methods to estimate the approximate mining hash power of a rig are by using third-party software such as Whattomine that has pre-configured settings for specific hardware setups.

-The hashrate calculation can be influenced by several factors.
-These include the performance of the mining equipment, speed of the network connection, mining rig settings and configurations and the number of and hashrate of other miners on the network.
+Several factors can influence the hashrate calculation.
+These include the performance of the mining equipment, the speed of the network connection, mining rig settings and configurations, and the number of and hashrate of other miners on the network.

 For a cryptocurrency miner, increasing the hashrate can increase the profitability of a mining rig.
 Making adjustments and optimizations such as improving the crypto mining hardware rig or using different mining software could have a positive impact on the hashrate and ultimately the bottom line.

 Hashing is the backbone of the entire cryptocurrency landscape.
-Understanding the importance of hashrates in crypto mining can lead to making better-informed decisions for miners and investors.
+Understanding the importance of hashrates in crypto mining can help miners and investors make better-informed decisions.

 Hashrate & Energy Consumption

-Cryptocurrency miners are incentivized to operate with the highest possible hash rate, running powerful processors around the clock that consumes large volumes of energy.
-There high electricity consumption of mining cryptocurrencies has raised concerns with environmental groups.
+Cryptocurrency miners are incentivized to operate with the highest possible hash rate, running powerful processors around the clock that consume large volumes of energy.
+The high electricity consumption of mining cryptocurrencies has raised concerns with environmental groups.

 For example, Bitcoin has had negative press for its total energy use, which detractors call unsustainable.
 Elon Musk even took to Twitter to complain about how much electricity Bitcoin requires.
 The business school at Cambridge maintains a Bitcoin network power demand estimator, updated daily.
 As of a recent update, all Bitcoin users demand an estimated 14.96 gigawatts of power, 131.12 terawatts per year.